 Encouraging positive experiences

 Social media is no longer an abstract space for computer whizzes, it is a parallel world where we are accountable and responsible for our actions.
 If you log-on and start abusing 'Sharon' the local news reader for wearing an ugly dress on the morning news, you're showing your child that it's okay to abuse people in the real world.
+Therefore, your responsible online behaviour should reflect the type of online behaviour you want your child to model.

 You play an important role in helping your teenager understand the consequences of their behaviour online.
 You can help to do this by: